NuxiiGit/nuxiigit.github.io/component/projects/md/racing+game.md

 The result of a group project assignment where we were tasked to create a video game with networking and database connectivity.
+I was responsible for the implementation of the netcode, artificial intelligence of non-player drivers, and physics.
+Additionally I worked partially on the graphics and system integration.

+The netcode architecture is client-server, where one user acts as a host to other players.
+Players can collide with each other in real time using simple circle-circle physics intersection.
+Additionally, non-player drivers use a process similar to boids in order to make decisions about how to follow the road.
+These decisions then simulate inputs for the AI driver so that it has no speed advantage over players.